Data-driven control of input saturated systems: a LMI-based approach: Data-driven design strategies

 Selecting the variables appearing in \eqref{eq:Xi_eta} as

 using Schur's complements and pre- and post- multiplying the resulting matrix by $\mathrm{diag}\{P^{-1},W^{-1},I\}$, we obtain from \eqref{eq:DoA_LMI} that $\Xi_{\eta}<0$, thus showing that

-with $\lambda_{max}(\Xi_{\eta})\!<\!0$ denoting the largest eigenvalue of (the negative definite matrix) $\Xi_{\eta}$.
+with $\lambda_{max}(\Xi_{\eta})<0$ denoting the largest eigenvalue of (the negative definite matrix) $\Xi_{\eta}$.
 Performing the same manipulations carried out in \cite[Proof of Theorem 1]{Bre:23}, it finally follows that $x \in \mathcal{E}(Q,1)\setminus \{0\} \Rightarrow \Delta_{\eta} V(x)<0$.
 This further implies that

-where the inequality on the right-hand-side of the implication results from the propagation over time of the condition on the left-hand-side.
+where the inequality on the right-hand side of the implication results from the propagation over time of the condition on the left-hand side.
 Based on the chosen Lyapunov candidate it further holds that